dreamboat-dev/huly-project/docs/debian.md

 ### `DESIRED_LOG_LEVEL`

-Specifies the desired log level for the script.
+Specifies the desired log level for this script.
+By default it is set to `INFO`.

-Accepted inputs:
+Accepted values:

 - `DEBUG`
 - `INFO`